 The Truth About Winning a Loan Payout

 While the idea behind the Givling app is compelling in theory, it’s a bit like playing the lottery.
-However, as mentioned in the iTunes review above, if you like trivia games and have the willpower to only play two rounds per day for free, you can help the overall cause in a fun way without have to lose any money.
+However, as mentioned in the iTunes review above, if you like trivia games and have the willpower to only play two rounds per day for free, you can help the overall cause in a fun way without having to lose any money.

 In terms of actually getting your loans paid off, however, it’s not something anyone should hold their breath for.
 Still, the number of borrowers they’ve helped has been growing.
 As of June 2019, Givling had paid off loans totaling more than $3.3 million, and the current loan amount being paid is $3,567.
 As of this writing, the current weekly award is $38,493.